elipousson/presentations/2016-06-21-explore-101-research.md

 > Nearly everyone is surrounded by a vast assortment of people, objects, and institutions, each with potentially interesting past about which an enormous amount of information exists in one form or another.

-_From David Kyvig and Myron Marty, [Nearby History](https://openlibrary.org/works/OL2987596W/Nearby_History) (2000)_
+Note: From David Kyvig and Myron Marty, [Nearby History](https://openlibrary.org/works/OL2987596W/Nearby_History) (2000)

 --

 ### How do you answer good questions about the past?

-An answer to your question is the goal of your research:
+A good answer to a good question includes:

 - A description of the past
 - Measurement of change over time
 - An analysis of cause and consequence

 Note: Kyvig and Marty suggest that historical questions should have answers that include these three elements.

---

-## What questions do you want to ask?

-Share your questions with your neighbors.

-Note: **Activity**: What do my neighbors think?

-1. Think of a research question about a historic places in your neighborhood.
-2. Share the research question on a neighborhood Facebook group, email listserv, or

 ---